mchartigan/bitwise/README.md

 1. Account and Profile: As a user, I would like to...

-    a.
-Register an account using a Google email and password
+    a. be able to register an account using a Google email

-    b.
-Setup a secure account password
+    b. be able to log in and out

-    c.
-Edit my public profile and private personal information
+    c. be able to edit my public profile and private personal information

-    d.
-Delete my user account and any associated data
+    d. be able to delete my user account and any associated data

-    e.
-Be able to log in and out

 2. Posting and Viewing Posts: As a user, I would like to...

+    a. be able to create a post

-    a.
-Make posts tagged with topics
+    b. be able to tag posts with topics

-    b.
-Be able to create new topics
+    c. be able to create new topics

-    c.
-See all posts associated with a given topic
+    d. be able to see all posts associated with a given topic

-    d.
-Be able to post anonymously
+    e. be able to post anonymously

-    e.
-Be able to view the users and topics I follow
+    f. be able to view the users and topics I follow

-    f.
-Be able to view my liked, disliked, and saved posts
+    g. be able to view my liked, disliked, and saved posts

 3. Following and Post Interaction: As a user, I would like to...

-    a.
-Search for a user or topic
+    a. be able to search for a user or topic

-    b.
-Search for a specific post (if time allows)
+    b. be able to search for a specific post (if time allows)

-    c.
-Follow or unfollow users or topics
+    c. be able to follow or unfollow users or topics

-    d.
-Have posts from users from followed topics and users appear in my timeline
+    d. be able to see posts from followed users and topics in my timeline

-    e.
-Have my timeline and post history to appear reverse chronologically
+    e. be able to see my timeline and userline in reverse chronological order

-    f.
-Save posts from other users
+    f. be able to save posts from other users

-    g.
-Upvote or downvote posts from other users
+    g. be able to upvote or downvote posts from other users

-    h.
-Comment on a specific post
+    h. be able to comment on a specific post

-    i.
-View another person's profile

-    j.
-View a timeline of another user's content on their profile
+    i. be able to view a user’s profile and respective userline

 4. User Experience: As a user, I would like to...

-    a.
-Be able to view the website on mobile or desktop
+    a. be able to view the website on mobile or desktop

-    b.
-Be able to switch site color schemes
+    b. be able to switch site color schemes

-    c.
-Be able to change settings on the website to accommodate for disabilities
+    c. be able to change settings on the website to accommodate for disabilities

-    d.
-Infinitely scroll through timelines
+    d. be able to “infinitely scroll” through my timeline

 Non-functional Requirements
 ---------------------------

 5. Performance: As a developer, I would like...

-    a.
-The website to run smoothly
+    a. the website to run smoothly

-    b.
-The website to support at least 1000 concurrent users
+    b. the website to support at least 1000 concurrent users

 6. Server: As a developer, I would like...

-    a.
-The server to be able to handle real time communication between itself and the client for all requests made by the user
+    a. the server to be able to handle real time communication between itself and the client for all requests made by the user

-    b.
-The server to be able to handle and store user data instantly.
+    b. the server to be able to handle and store user data instantly.

 7. User Interface: As a developer, I would like...

-    a.
-The website to be easy to use, navigate, and understand
+    a. the website to be easy to use, navigate, and understand

-    b.
-The website to be compatible with most browsers (Chrome, Firefox, etc.)
+    b. the website to be compatible with most browsers (Chrome, Firefox, etc.)

-    c.
-The website to be user friendly
+    c. the website to be user friendly

-    d.
-The website to be aesthetically pleasing
+    d. the website to be aesthetically pleasing

 8. Security: As a developer, I would like...

-    a.
-Passwords to be encrypted so that they are not visible by developers or unauthorized users

-    b.
-To limit one account per individual
+    a. to limit one account/username per Google email

 Design Outline
 ==============